mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ## Syncing updated datastreams

-Copies of TN and MODS (and any optional datastreams) that are part of remote resrource objects will inevitably become out of sync with their originals.
+Copies of TN and MODS (and any optional datastreams) that are part of remote resrource objects will inevitably become out of sync with their remote originals.
 This batch loader provides a command to update datastreams harvested from the remote resource that have changed.
-To use it, pass in the directory that contains the datastream files:
+To use it, pass in the directory that contains the datastream files as the value of the `--target`` option:

 `drush -u 1 islandora_remote_resource_batch_sync --target=/path/to/datastream/files`

-This command generates a checksum on the existing datastream content and the content of the new file, and only replaces the old with the new content if the checksums differ.
+To avoid needlessly replacing datastream files, this command generates a checksum for the existing datastream content and for the content of the new file, and only replaces the old with the new content if the checksums differ.

 Datastream files are prepared in the same way as they are for ingestion, as described above. `islandora_remote_resource_batch_sync`.
 OBJ files are not updated, only TN, MODS, and other datastreams.
 In fact datastream files for new objects and for existing objects can be located in the same directory; `islandora_remote_resource_batch_preprocess` skips objects that already exsit, and `islandora_remote_resource_batch_sync` only updates existing objects.